-If you’d visit the site, you could see dozens of chickens running around, many goats and some dogs and larger lizards as well.
-However, people also live on the premises of the Korle Bu Hospital, just a few metres away from the ash dump.
-This is rather hazardous since toxic chemicals have been found in the environment here.
+If you visit the site, you can see the chickens running around, many goats, some dogs, and lizards as well.
+However, people also live near the Korle Bu Hospital.
+Their homes are just a few meters away from the ash dump.

-In 2016, a research article Heavy Metal Contamination of Soils around a Hospital Waste Incinerator Bottom Ash Dumps Site was published by the scientists from the University of Ghana.
+In 2016, a research paper titled Heavy Metal Contamination of Soils Around and Hospital Waste Incinerator Bottom Ash Dumps Site was published by the University of Ghana.

-“We anticipate that continuous exposure to heavy metals in ash and soil may pose direct health risk to waste workers at the incinerator site and unauthorized persons who come to the waste incineration area and remotely through the consumption of exposed plants and animals that may have accumulated heavy metals in their tissues and water sources contaminated with heavy metals or by the inhalation of heavy metal laden dust from polluted soils or ash,” the conclusion of the research states .
+“We are anticipating heavy exposure to heavy metals and may pose a direct risk to waste workers at the incinerator site and the waste that has accumulated heavy metals in their tissues and water sources contaminated with heavy metals, or by inhalation of heavy metal laden dust from polluted soils or ash,” the conclusion of the research states .

-See Arnika's photos: A shut down medical waste incinerator at Korle Bu hospital
+See Arnika's photos: Medical waste incinerator at Korle Bu hospital

-The already proven contamination of the remaining residues may affect the people even today.
-The ash most likely contains some other harmful chemicals such as brominated and chlorinated dioxins, PCBs and brominated flame retardants which can be easilly passed on through food chain.
+The already-proven contamination of the remaining stack may affect the people even today.
+The ash most likely contains other chemicals, such as brominated and chlorinated dioxins, PCBs and brominated flame retardants which can be passed on through the food chain.

 The incinerator is no longer being used.
-Nowadays, the biological and often harmful medical waste gets dumped on a landfill in the hospital area just across the road from the building.
-Yet the potentially toxic ash pile remains.
+Nowadays, the biological and often harmful medical waste gets dumped on a landfill in the hospital area just across the road.
+Yet, the potentially toxic ash pile remains.

 "We don't think landfill is a good replacement if the hospital also has an autoclave, for example."